ArcadeHustle/LindyLiberation/README.md

 OutRun 2 SP<br>
 Patched version does not support networking for some reason.

+# Final Boss

-For more info stop by AP and hit the Lindy forums. https://www.arcade-projects.com/forums/index.php?board/72-sega-lindbergh/
+For more info stop by Arcade Projects and hit the Lindy forums.<br>
+https://www.arcade-projects.com/forums/index.php?board/72-sega-lindbergh/